 The rules and regulations at Campbell High School are for all students.
-Attendance for students over the age of eighteen is optional.
 Students continuing beyond the age of eighteen must comply with all rules and regulations.

-Students who are eighteen years of age or older and who are living with their parent(s) or guardian(s) will be required to have all notes for excused absences, tardiness, dismissals, progress reports, field trip permission forms, and all requested forms signed by a parent or guardian.
+Students who are eighteen years of age or older and who are living with their parent(s) or guardian(s) will be required to have all notes for excused absences, tardiness, dismissals, progress reports, field trip permission forms, and all requested forms signed by a parent or quardian.